Win Third Eye Blind Tickets with Brian Allen on Mix 103.1 - KMXS 103.1

 - I will call out a name on the radio between 4-7pm and you will have 10 minutes and 31 seconds to call me at 349-7103 to claim your tickets.

 The key is to be listening to win during the Brian Allen Show all week long.
-A new sign up page everyday and hearing your name, calling me to claim, and your on the way to the State Fair and Third Eye Blind with Mix 103.1.
+A new sign up welcome on this page everyday and then sit back and wait to hear your name, call me to claim, and your on the way to the State Fair and Third Eye Blind with Mix 103.1.
 Tune in to the Mix Morning Show with Devan and Matt for more tickets every weekday morning this week then keep listening for More chances to win all day long..

-Tune in to Mix 103.1 weekday morning for Devan & Matt from the Mix Morning Show.
-Starting your day the right way might give you the best chance at have a good one.
-Laugh, Cry, Sing, Dance, and win cool stuff like concert tickets, fishing trips, gift cards to local restaurants and more.

-Collen Bailey takes over for the mid-days with the best tunes for your work and your car along with information on local events, celebrity news and Facebook trending from 10-3pm weekdays.